We are experienced in helping people do just that. We will advise you on the

 Unique Floorplans - roommate plans, extra closet space,

-- New Luxury properties, gated, energy efficient
+New Luxury properties, gated, energy efficient fitness areas, wi-fi

-Move-in Specials - $0 move-in , 1,2 even 3 months Free
+Move-in Specials - $99 move-in , one half, 1 month, even 2 months Free

-- Pre-leases and waiting lists
+Pre-leases and waiting list

 Short Term leases (and the ones with the smallest upcharges)

-Special issues - damaged credit
+Special issues - damaged credit, broken leases, foreclosures